 Section 36.
-Parts I of this act becomes effective October 1, 1998 and applies to offenses committed on or after that date.
-Parts II, III, IV, and V of this act become effective December 1, 1998 and apply to offenses committed on or after that date.
+Parts I and V of this act become effective October 1, 1998, and apply to offenses committed, contracts entered, and motor vehicles seized on or after that date.
+Parts II, III, and IV of this act become effective December 1, 1998, and apply to offenses committed on or after that date.
+The remainder of this act is effective when it becomes law.
 The provisions of G.S.
 20-28.3(e), (e1), (e2), (e3), (h), and (i) as set forth in Section 3 of the act shall also apply to vehicles held on or after the effective date as a result of seizure that occurred before, on, or after that date.